 Best places to eat in Levico

-La Taverna is a beautiful restaurant by the lake where you will be able to taste some of the best food in Trentino, accompanied by an incredible wine selection.
-You may want to enquire about the food and Trentodoc (the regional version of sparkling wine) pairing.
+LA TAVERNA – a beautiful restaurant by the lake where you will be able to taste some of the best food in Trentino, accompanied by an incredible wine selection.
+Enquire about the food and Trentodoc wine pairing.

 Days 5, 6 and 7 – Primiero Valley

-Mine is a small selection of the things to see and do in Primiero Valley in 3 days.
-If you decide to spend longer in the area, rest assured you won’t have time to be bored!
+Below is a selection of the things to see and do in Primiero Valley in 3 days.

 What to see and do in Primiero Valley

 There is little doubt that one of the reasons why you should visit Trentino in the summer is hiking.
-The trails in this part of Italy are simply stunning!
-Primiero Valley is an excellent stating point for some of the nicest hikes in the Dolomites – you will find short, easy trails for excellent views and a few more challenging ones.
+Primiero Valley has some of the nicest hikes in the Dolomites – you will find short, easy trails for excellent views and a few more challenging ones.

-Among the trails I recommend there’s the one that goes from Passo Rolle to Baita Segantini.
-It’s an easy hike of no more than 3 hours (including stops for photos) that will take you to a viewpoint where you will be able to admire the gorgeous peak of Cimon della Pala.
+Check out the trail that goes from Passo Rolle to Baita Segantini.
+It’s an easy hike of no more than 3 hours (including stops for photos) that will take you to a viewpoint where of the peak of Cimon della Pala.

 Another hike is the one that goes from Lago Calaita to San Martino di Castrozza.
 It’s a moderate hike during which you will be afforded spectacular views of the Pale di San Martino.